Approach: Humanistic and Integrative Counselling and Psychotherapy.

 Maeve graduated with a B.A.
 (Hons) in Counselling and Psychotherapy from Cork Institute of Technology.
 She is a pre-accredited member of the Irish Association of Counselling and Psychotherapy (I.A.C.P.) and adheres to their code of ethics, engaging in regular and ongoing supervision.
 Maeve has pursued additional training in working with trauma and developmental trauma, gender identity, and sexual orientation.

 Maeve is available to work with adults on both a short-term and long-term basis.

-Maeve’s approach to counselling is integrative and person-centred.
-She aims to co-create a supportive therapeutic relationship with those she works with, through providing an accepting, non-judgemental and safe space for her clients.
-Her practice is informed by her studies in Person-Centred Counselling, Mindfulness, Transactional Analysis, Gestalt Therapy and Internal Family Systems approaches.
+As a therapist, Maeve co-creates a supportive therapeutic relationship with those she works with, through providing an accepting, non-judgmental space.
+Her practice is informed by her studies in Person-Centred Counselling, Mindfulness, Transactional Analysis, Developmental and Attachment studies, Gestalt Therapy and Internal Family Systems approaches.

 Maeve has been providing counselling and psychotherapy services to individuals in a range of settings since 2017.

 Maeve believes that, through the creation of a safe relational space, therapy can be of great benefit of people as they navigate their life journey.

 Maeve has a particular interest in working with people who are dealing with issues relating to

 - issues from childhood,